 Navigating the complex, and changing, leasing guidance – and applying it to the specific facts and circumstances around your business – requires a deep understanding of the applicable standards and lease application processes.
 Getting it wrong could have an adverse impact on your business beyond just the financial statements; the effect on debt covenants or a proposed capital markets transaction can also be significant.

-Contact us to learn more about how we can help you ensure your financial reporting will be compliant with the proposed new standard – and manage your lease business and process transformation in an efficient and measured way.
+Contact us to learn more about how we can help you ensure your financial reporting will be compliant with the leasing standard – and manage your lease business and process transformation in an efficient and measured way.